 Sustainability is most commonly used in the broad sense to apply to the environment in two parts.
 1.) natural and 2.) physical, and further encompasses social, cultural, and economic environs.
 It is readily utilized in business, industry, and government.
-Sustainability is important to making sure that we have and will continue to have, the water, materials, and resources to protect human health and our most precious environment.
-Sustainability is important in bridging the social gap between individuals, business, industry, medicine/health, and governments.
+Sustainability is important to make sure that we have and will continue to have, the water, materials, and resources to protect human health and our most precious environment.
+Sustainability is important in bridging the social gap between individuals, businesses, industries, medicine/health, and governments.
 However, it is not to be a part of the UN's Agenda 21!

 The world’s population of almost 8 billion is likely to increase to 9 billion by 2050.
 The demand for diminishing natural resources is growing.
 Income gaps are widening.
 Sustainability calls for a decent standard of living for everyone today without compromising the needs of future generations.